 The above analysis clearly indicates that the moment Machino Plastics Ltd witnessed delay in collection of receivables, it had to rely on debt to fund its capital expenditure plans.
 In light of this fact, it is essential that investors keep a close watch on the recent increased receivables levels of the company going ahead.

 Investors should be cautious of investing in companies, which might have to fund their expansion plans by raising debt and more so when these companies do not have high profitability margins.
 This is because, in such companies, high debt has the potential of increasing the risk of bankruptcy and reduced profitability under tough business conditions.

 You should read the analysis of two other companies: Ahmednagar Forgings Ltd and Amtek India Ltd, to understand the impact low fixed asset turnover can have on the debt levels of companies.
 You may read their analysis here:

 When an investor analyses the annual reports of Machino Plastics Ltd, then the investor would notice that the company has been sourcing its raw material from its promoter entities.
 As per the FY2016 annual report, the primary entity from which Machino Plastics Ltd procures its raw material is Machino Polymers Ltd:

-The management has disclosed in the annual report that the pricing of raw material from Machino Polymer Ltd is settled by Maruti Suzuki Ltd, which is benchmarked with other vendors as well.
+The management has disclosed in the FY2016 annual report (page 10) that the pricing of raw material from Machino Polymer Ltd is settled by Maruti Suzuki Ltd, which is benchmarked with other vendors as well.